Table of Contents

 2. SOP Elements for Cryogenic Sample Tracking

-- Log operator, date, tube type, and printer settings
+- logging of operator, date, tube type, and printer settings

 3. Label Longevity in Multi-Year Storage